hemantmalik/confluent-azure-examples/cc-elastic-current-2022/README.md

-# Terraforming Confluent Cloud on Azure
+# Declarative Data Services - Terraforming Confluent Cloud & Elastic Cloud on Azure

-The Confluent Terraform Provider is a plugin for Terraform that allows for the lifecycle management of Confluent resources.

-This repository provides a quick template to use to create a Confluent Cloud environment and cluster running on Azure.
+Confluent and Elastic both provide declarative patterns for customers to stand up services using their technologies.
+In this demo, we will show you how to create a Terraform project that will provision Confluent Cloud and Elastic Cloud on Microsoft Azure.

-## Documentation

-Full documentation is available on the [Terraform website](https://registry.terraform.io/providers/confluentinc/confluent/latest/docs).
+This repository provides a quick demonstration of the Terraform providers for both partners in one.
+This Terraformed environment can be used as a foundation for other demos.

 ## Prerequisites

 1. A Confluent Cloud account.
-If you do not have a Confluent Cloud account, [create one now](https://www.confluent.io/confluent-cloud/tryfree/).
+If you do not have a Confluent Cloud account, [create one here](https://www.confluent.io/confluent-cloud/tryfree/).
 2. Terraform (0.13+) installed:
     * To ensure you're using the acceptable version of Terraform you may run the following command: